Node-JF/tag-dynalite/README.md

 # Dynalite Envision Gateway

 This is a Q-SYS Plugin for Dynalite Envision Gateways.
-This Plugin user the ***DyNet Text Protocol***.
+This Plugin uses the ***DyNet Text Protocol***.

 > Bug reports and feature requests should be sent to Jason Foord (jf@tag.com.au).